rob040/SmartEVSE-3/docs/installation.md

 - Finder 7E.78.8.400.0212
 - Finder 7M.38.8.400.0212
 - Eastron SDM630, SDM230, SDM72D
-- ABB B23 212-100
+- ABB B23 212-100 *[1]*
 - Sinotimer DTS6619
 - WAGO 879-30x0

-If your meter is not listed, you might be able to use the Custom option in the menu, that let's you enter each register manually.<br>
+If your meter is not listed, you might be able to use the Custom option in the setup menu, that let's you enter each register manually.
-Connect the A and B of your meter to the A and B terminals of the SmartEVSE.<br>
+Connect the RS485 A and B of your meter to the RS485 A and B terminals of the SmartEVSE.

-Note that the ABB meter has the A/B signals reversed, you should connect A to B, and B to A on the ABB meter.<br>
-You can use Cat5 network cable for the wiring between SmartEVSE(s), kWh meter(s) and Sensorbox.<br>
+You can use UTP network cable (e.g. Cat5) for the wiring between SmartEVSE(s), kWh meter(s) and Sensorbox.
-Make sure to use one twisted pair for A and B, so for example A=Green, B=Green/White
+* Make sure to use one twisted pair for A and B, so for example A=Green, B=Green/White on the UTP cable.
+* All RS485 devices must be connected looped through (daisy-chained); do not create a star network, when total cable length exceeds several meters.

+Set any connected modbus kWh meter to a unique modbus address above 10, and in SmartEVSE LCD setup menu set the Mains meter address or EV meter address accordingly.

+*[1] Note that the ABB meter has the A/B signals reversed, you should connect A to B, and B to A on the ABB meter.*

 # Inverted wiring of kWh meter
 If you are using a 3 phase Eastron kWh meter, you can feed it from below (like in most Dutch power panels).
-Now the polarity of currents is reversed, so in the MainsMeter or EVMeter configuration you should choose kWh meter type "Inverted Eastron".
+Now the polarity of currents is reversed, so in the SmartEVSE LCD setup menu of MainsMeter or EVMeter configuration you should choose kWh meter type "Inverted Eastron".

 # Subpanel or "garage" configuration
 If you have other current-users on a Subpanel, use this wiring and the added configuration: